 - Microwave on HIGH 4-5 minutes.
 Stop and whisk well.
-MW for 2-3 more minutes stopping and whisking when pudding starts to rise up in bowl or at least once a minute.
-When mixture thickens enough to coat a spoon (see picture), remove from microwave and whisk till smooth.
+MW for 2-3 more minutes, stopping to whisk when pudding starts to rise in a bowl or at least once every minute.
+When the mixture thickens enough to coat a spoon (see picture), remove from microwave and whisk till smooth.

 - Allow pudding to cool a bit before adding butter and vanilla.
 Whisk well.
 Place a sheet of plastic wrap on top of cream and allow to cool to room temperature.
 If you are in a hurry, set bowl in sink of ice water for faster cooling.

 - Cover bottom of 1 1/2 quart dish with thin layer of custard.

 - Add layer of vanilla wafers or shortbread followed by layer of sliced bananas.

 - Add 1/2 of remaining custard, followed by another layer of vanilla wafers and bananas.